Matt Olson Player Props: Braves vs. Reds

 Reds Pitching Rankings

-- The Reds rank 24th in baseball in home runs surrendered (97 total, 1.3 per game).
+- Reds pitchers combine to rank 24th in baseball in home runs allowed (102 total, 1.3 per game).

-- The righty's last time out was on Sunday against the Houston Astros, when he threw five innings, surrendering five earned runs while allowing 10 hits.
+- His last appearance came on Thursday, June 8 against the Los Angeles Dodgers, when the right-hander threw 2 2/3 innings, surrendering three earned runs while giving up three hits.

-- In 11 games this season, the 29-year-old has put up a 6.47 ERA and 7.9 strikeouts per nine innings, while giving up a batting average of .302 to opposing hitters.
+- In 13 games this season, the 25-year-old has put up an ERA of 6.78, with 6.9 strikeouts per nine innings.
+Opponents are batting .288 against him.

 © 2023 Data Skrive.
 All rights reserved.